sotakao/STUOD_Hackathon_2021/README.md

 - Rather heavy rain (35.5 - 64.5mm/hr)
 - Heavy rain (>64.5mm/hr)

 Your task is to predict the hourly rainfall (based on the above 6 categories) in Basel, Switzerland during the period 03/2020-03/2021 from various weather attributes such as temperature, wind velocity and pressure.
-The dataset for the period 03/2010-03/2020 (downloaded from [meteoblue.com](https://www.meteoblue.com/en/weather/archive/export/basel_switzerland_2661604?daterange=2019-02-01%20to%202021-03-01&domain=NEMSAUTO&params%5B%5D=temp2m&params%5B%5D=precip&params%5B%5D=relhum2m&min=2020-02-01&max=2021-03-01&utc_offset=1&timeResolution=hourly&temperatureunit=CELSIUS&velocityunit=KILOMETER_PER_HOUR&energyunit=watts&lengthunit=metric&degree_day_type=10%3B30&gddBase=10&gddLimit=30) in `.csv` format), is already available for use and can be found in the `datasets` folder.
-The dataset for the period 03/2020-03/2021, which is to be used for testing will be uploaded in the `datasets` folder on 30/03/2021 at 2pm (second day of the hackathon).

-This project is suitable for participants of all levels of machine learning background, as the dataset is relatively small and easy to handle (a short guide is available in the `tutorials` folder).
-However, that is not to say that it is not appropriate for more experienced participants as there are many interesting things one can do with this, such as figuring out how to deal with imbalanced classes or predicting the entire timeseries of all variables at once.
+The dataset for the period 03/2010-03/2020 (downloaded from [meteoblue.com](https://www.meteoblue.com/en/weather/archive/export/basel_switzerland_2661604?daterange=2019-02-01%20to%202021-03-01&domain=NEMSAUTO&params%5B%5D=temp2m&params%5B%5D=precip&params%5B%5D=relhum2m&min=2020-02-01&max=2021-03-01&utc_offset=1&timeResolution=hourly&temperatureunit=CELSIUS&velocityunit=KILOMETER_PER_HOUR&energyunit=watts&lengthunit=metric&degree_day_type=10%3B30&gddBase=10&gddLimit=30)), is already available and can be found in the `datasets` folder.
+The dataset for the period 03/2020-03/2021, which is to be used for testing will be uploaded in the `datasets` folder on 30/03/2021 at 2pm (second day of the hackathon) so keep an eye out for that!

-__Tip:__ A good start will be to build a simple model that classifies whether it is raining or not (we will not count drizzle as raining) and gradually make it more complicated.
+__Note:__ This project is suitable for participants of all levels of machine learning background, as the dataset is relatively small and easy to handle (a short guide is available in the `tutorials` folder).
+However, that is not to say that it is not appropriate for more experienced participants as there are many interesting things one can do with this, such as figuring out how to deal with imbalanced classes or predicting the timeseries of all variables at once using models such as LSTMs.

 ### Challenge 2: Predicting the trajectories of tropical cyclones